tdicomitis/blogging-site/README.md

 var Post = require('../models/post');
 var Router = new express.Router();
 ```
 Once we have this set up, we can begin to implement CRUD.
+When we are implementing each CRUD component, it is important to test them using `Postman` before moving on to the next.

 #### Get